MeilCli/common-lint-reporter/README.md

 # common-lint-reporter

-This repository is my GitHub Action Repository template
+This is generalized lint reporter action

+## Usage

+ToDo

 ## License